mk12/blog/posts/assertions-and-beyond.md

 end
 ```

 If the `send` method doesn't get called at some point before the end of the test case, the test will fail.
 If it does get called, and the correct argument is provided, it will return true.
 It's also possible to "expect" a method to be called twice, or some specific number of times.
-I almost always use `once` (or you can leave it out---it's the default), but I also find `never` useful: it verifies that the method never gets called.
+I almost always use `once` (or you can leave it out -- it's the default), but I also find `never` useful: it verifies that the method never gets called.

 # Conclusion

 Software testing is an active area of research and exploration.
 Nowadays it's unheard of to develop large systems without tests, but not all tests are created equal.
 It takes time and effort to produce high-quality tests, so it's worthwhile to take advantage of techniques like stubs and expectations.
-There are plenty of flashy new frameworks to try out, but beyond that, writing good tests is something of an art---one that I'm working on improving, both at work and in my personal projects.
+There are plenty of flashy new frameworks to try out, but beyond that, writing good tests is something of an art -- one that I'm working on improving, both at work and in my personal projects.

 [^1]: David Heinemeier Hansson has [some interesting thoughts][tdd] on this subject.